 The most bingeworthy projects from ‘Parks and Recreation’ stars

-As well as starring Poehler – who is also producing the movie – Wine Country will feature Tina Fey (30 Rock), Maya Rudolph (Inherent Vice), Rachel Dratch (Click), Ana Gasteyer (That’s My Boy), and Emily Spivey (a former Parks and Recreation writer who also penned the movie script).
+As well as starring Poehler – who also produced the movie – Wine Country will feature Tina Fey (30 Rock), Maya Rudolph (Inherent Vice), Rachel Dratch (Click), Ana Gasteyer (That’s My Boy), and Emily Spivey (a former Parks and Recreation writer who also penned the movie script).
 Telling the story of a pack of old buddies who go to Napa for a weekend getaway to celebrate a 50th birthday, we’re already pretty hyped about the movie.

 But just in case you need more convincing (you maniac), the Wine Country announcement teaser released by Netflix showcases the movie’s stars enjoying a musical moment together, featuring 100% of your RDA of joy.